Little Simz named winner of 2022 Mercury Prize

 The 28-year-old artist was among the 12 acts who were in the running for the prestigious award, alongside Harry Styles and Sam Fender.

-The announcement was made during the award ceremony, which recognises the best British album of the year, at the Eventim Apollo in Hammersmith, west London, on Tuesday evening.
+The announcement was made by DJ Jamz Supernova during the award ceremony, which recognises the best British or Irish album of the year, at the Eventim Apollo in Hammersmith, west London, on Tuesday evening.

 Accepting her prize onstage, the British rapper and singer said she was “very overwhelmed and grateful” to receive the accolade.